Wondering how to get things done with a toddler when he’s needy (and there’s so much to do)? Organize your days with these 5 effective tips.

 Are you finding it impossible to get anything done with your toddler around?

 Whether it’s washing dishes, grocery shopping, or working from home, you can’t get anything done when he can’t entertain himself at all.
-Spending time together—from playing to crafts to reading—are still not enough for him to be happy.
+Spending time together—from playing to crafts to reading—is still not enough for him to be happy.

 How to get things done with a toddler